Begin Your Day with Breakfast at Our Romantic Brandywine Valley Inn

 Morning greets you with a bountiful breakfast, beautifully prepared and plated.

-Breakfast is served beginning at 8:30 and served until 9:30 Monday through Saturday and from 9-10 AM on Sunday.
+Breakfast is served from 9 until 10 Monday through Sunday.
 Enjoy a cozy fire in season and antique silver, crystal, and china reflected in the glow of candlelight.
 The floor-to-ceiling curved French doors offer a view of the south lawns, gardens, and terrace with fountain.
 When weather permits, enjoy dining on our terrace.

 We are happy to meet your special dietary restrictions, including vegan, but do need at least 48 hours’ notice.
 Otherwise we can’t promise to have on hand your special requests.